Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 All you have to do is fill out a quick questionnaire about your dog and choose the protein and recipes that they'd prefer, and The Farmer’s Dog will ship it to you frozen in any of the lower 48 states.

 The recipes all meet Association of American Feed Control Officials (AAFCO) standards, are cooked in human-grade kitchens, and are immediately frozen and shipped directly to you.
-While this meal service is rather pricey, the company uses some of the best ingredients possible and easily earns its spot on our list as the premium option for the best wet dog food.
+While this meal service is rather pricey, the company uses some of the best ingredients possible and easily earns its spot on our list as the premium option for wet dog food.

 Pros